hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/monitoring/grafana-dashboard.md

 ## Installing Prometheus

-Prometheus must first be installed to fetch the data from the beacon node and validator for Grafana to display.
+Prometheus must first be installed to fetch the data from the Agora node and validator for Grafana to display.

 1. [Download the Prometheus files](https://prometheus.io/download/) suited for the host system.